ZaneBenson/hello-world/README.md

 # hello-world

-This branch cotains info thats different from the master file.
+This branch contains info that's different from the master file.
 It will only appear on the README file.